andytill/erlyberly/README.md

 ##### Cannot start, `NoSuchMethodException` is thrown
 This happens when java version 8 is installed but the update is less than 20.
 Please update your version of java.
 See issue [#39](https://github.com/andytill/erlyberly/issues/39).

-### Creating a tag

-If you have admin rights on the repo:

-	git release:prepare

-The tag name should be the tag version.
-The new development tag should be an incremented version prepended with `-SNAPSHOT`.

 ### Roadmap